-The accounting standards require that capital issued on a redemption option are required to be reported as a liability, costs associated with the issue of the same capital are amortized over the expected redemption period.
-As such, Series A redeemable Preferred shares as well as the Series B and Series F and classes have been classified as a long-term liability, therefore dividends paid on those shares are recorded as expenses and associated expenses are recorded as accretion of transaction costs.
+The accounting standards require that capital issued with a redemption option are required to be reported as a liability, costs associated with the issuance of share capital are amortized over the expected redemption period.
+As such, the redeemable Preferred Share classes have been classified as a long-term liability, therefore dividends paid on those shares are recorded as expenses and associated expenses are recorded as accretion of transaction costs.